-The respondents' perceptions were in alignment with the organizational structure of the company being studied and with the projects being developed, which displayed a high level of complexity.
-Of the CSF, Support from upper management in carrying out the business plan and management was seen as valueaggregating by the project managers.
-Moreover, given the complexity of these projects, it was important to obtain Involvement and commitment of stakeholders, whose expectations and needs help define Clear and realistic objectives for the Effective control of changes.
-Additionally, due to the strategy of hiring and using Engineering-Procurement-Construction (EPC) specialists, having a Transparent and well-defined hiring processwas perceived as critical because it involves the participation of several suppliers, which reinforces the importance of establishing Effective communication channels.
+The standard errors were presented in association with the mean values, indicating a significance level of 5%.
+272 Figure 4 shows the mean relative importance of the CSF for effectiveness, in decreasing order, obtained 273 from the correlation and from the mean importance declared by the respondents.
+The respondents' perceptions 274 were in alignment with the organizational structure of the company being studied and with the projects being 275 developed, which displayed a high level of complexity.
+Of the CSF, Support from upper management in carrying 276 out the business plan and management was seen as valueaggregating by the project managers.
+Moreover, given 277 the complexity of these projects, it was important to obtain Involvement and commitment of stakeholders, 278 whose expectations and needs help define Clear and realistic objectives for the Effective control of changes.
+279 Additionally, due to the strategy of hiring and using Engineering-Procurement-Construction (EPC) specialists, 280 having a Transparent and well-defined hiring processwas perceived as critical because it involves the participation 281 of several suppliers, which reinforces the importance of establishing Effective communication channels.
+282

-b) Efficiency
+20 b) Efficiency